 Take a look also at the Incentive Programs If there is one in your area, see how you can help promote its use.
 If not, use these as models to design one for your city or state.

-FLEETS: Converting a government or corporate fleet to electric vehicles?
-Learn how cities and companies are using e-bike Fleets as a no-sweat way for employees to get to meetings and inspections, deliver packages, do maintenance and much more, with larger reductions in climate emissions per mile while saving big on capital and operating expenses.
+FLEETS & DELIVERY: Converting a government or corporate fleet to electric vehicles?
+Learn how cities and companies are using ebike Fleets as a no-sweat way for employees to get to meetings and inspections, deliver equipment, do maintenance and much more, with large reductions in climate emissions per mile, while saving big on capital and operating expenses.

 29% of total US 2019 greenhouse gas emissions came directly from transportation and 40% of California's emissions - primarily from burning fossil fuel for our cars, trucks, ships, trains, and planes.
 USEPA, Sources of Greenhouse Gas Emissions, accessed 8/12/2021 and California Air Resources Board, California Greenhouse Gas 2000-2019 Emissions Trends and Indicators Report, July 28, 2021 Figure 4.
 2019 GHG Emissions by Scoping Plan Sector and Sub-Sector Category, accessed 8/12/2021 from Current California GHG Emission Inventory Data.